 The Coastal Discovery Museum’s Heritage Garden features more than 30 plant species that have historical relevance to the Lowcountry.
 From plants used by Lowcountry Native Americans to crops grown by Gullah islanders after the Civil War, this garden provides historical information and natural history of the plants that helped people survive in the coastal environment of the barrier islands.
 If you love gardens, this should be on your list of things to do on Hilton Head Island.

-The Camellia Garden offers over 120 varieties of camellia plants on display.
+The Camellia Garden offers 131 varieties of camellia plants on display.
 The colorful Camellias are close relatives of the tea plant and originated in Asia where they were domesticated and bred for their beautiful flowers.